NDN-Routing/NDNFD/ns3/README.md

 3. install NDN stack with ndnfd::StackHelper
 4. install NDN apps with ndnSIM ns3::ndn::AppHelper
 5. set a simulation stop time with ns3::Simulator::Stop
-   Simulation will run forever without setting a stop time.
+   Simulation will run forever if stop time is not set.
 6. ns3::Simulator::Run()